Stars: 502

 as you can see in the previous examples.

-If you don't want a span to automatically close when $scope->close()
+If you don't want a span to automatically close when $scope->close() is called

-then you must specify 'finish_span_on_close'=> false,
+then you must specify 'finish_span_on_close'=> false, in the $options

-argument of startActiveSpan
+argument of startActiveSpan.

 $parent = GlobalTracer::get()->startSpan('parent');